puppetlabs/puppetdb/documentation/api/query/v4/event-counts.markdown

 * Metadata about the report
 * Many _events,_ describing what happened during the run

-Once this information is stored in PuppetDB, it can be queried in various ways.
+After this information is stored in PuppetDB, it can be queried in various ways.

 * You can query **data about the run** and **report metadata** by making an HTTP request to the [`/reports`](./reports.html) endpoint.
 * You can query **data about individual events** by making an HTTP request to the [`/events`][events] endpoint.